Usama bin Laden's killer turns Twitter wrath to 'awful' VA

 VIDEO: SANDERS ON HEALTH CARE, ATTACKS BY MEDIA

-Then O’Neill implied that Sanders – whose father is former Arkansas Governor Mike Huckabee – didn’t understand the plight of veterans who have to receive care at VA hospitals because of Sanders’ family connections.
+Then O’Neill implied that Sanders – whose father is former Arkansas Governor and current Fox News contributor Mike Huckabee – didn’t understand the plight of veterans who have to receive care at VA hospitals because of Sanders’ family connections.

 “I want to invite @SarahHuckabee to go with me to ANY VA to see how awful they are.
 I’m sure daddy got you better healthcare..and that job!” he tweeted.
 “My beef is that the VA are the worst hospitals ANYWHERE.
 Don’t get up there and defend the ‘successes’.
 They suck.
 Thievery and bad people.”